12 Best Games & Activities to Play With Your German Shepherd Today!

-All dogs love balls and German Shepherds are no different.
+All dogs love balls, and German Shepherds are no different.
 Soccer is great because it uses large balls that your pooch cannot run away with and stimulates their hunting and tracking skills.
 You can play the game with your pooch in mid-field trying to get the ball from you or put them in front of the goalposts and teach them to stop the ball (without biting it!).
-Soccer is great exercise and a great training method for your GSD.
+Soccer is great exercise and an excellent training method for your GSD.

 12. Stop and Go

-Some games are great for exercising your German Shepherd, while others are ideal for mental stimulation, and still others are great for both.
+Some games are great for exercising your German Shepherd, while others are ideal for mental stimulation.
+Some are great for both!
 Since play is such a vital part of your GSD’s development and training, it helps to mix these games up as much as possible, although there’s no doubt that your GSD will prefer some over others.